GuyFa/GIF/README.md

 ----------------------------------------------------------------------------
 A Visual Studio 2019 project is provided for easy compilation on Windows machines.
-The code should be platform independent though I never tested it on other than Windows OS.
+The code should be platform independent though We never tested it on other than Windows OS.

 The following prerequisites are necessary for building and running the code:

 1) Matlab R2019b

-2) Boost 1.80.0 - I downloaded boost from here https://www.boost.org/.
-My code only requires the headers of the Boost libraries.
+2) Boost 1.80.0 - We downloaded boost from here https://www.boost.org/.
+Our code only requires the headers of the Boost libraries.
 Hence, there is no need to build boost.

-3) CGAL 5.5 - I installed CGAL 5.5 with the gmp and mpfr auxiliary libraries.
+3) CGAL 5.5 - We installed CGAL 5.5 with the gmp and mpfr auxiliary libraries.
 There is no need to build CGAL as well.

 4) GMM C++ template library version 4.2 (http://getfem.org/download.html).